matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 An attacker who gains access to a user's account can create a new backup version using a key that they control.
 For this reason, clients SHOULD confirm with users before sending keys to a new backup version or verify that it was created by a trusted device by checking the signature.
+One way to confirm the new backup version if the signature cannot be checked is by asking the user to enter the recovery key, and confirming that the backup's public key matches what is expected.

 Other Issues
 ------------